AshyPC/AshyPC.github.io/Service_Weekly/Sermon_Notes.md

 ### Barry Oakes

-### Sunday, December 2nd, 2018
+### Sunday, December 30th, 2018

 ### Sermon outline:

-* "The Delusion of a Passive Rebel" (Luke 15:11-32)
+* "A Clash of Kingdoms" (Matthew 2:13-23)

 * Introduction

 1\.
-The passive rebel
+Not a silent night

 2\.
-Elder brother churches
+The dragon behind the king

 3\.
-Me?
-An elder brother?
+Living with the certainty that God rules

 4\.
-The real ending... and abundant grace
+Conclusion